leomrtinez/leomrtinez.github.io/_pages/about.md

 - Remote Sensing (data, image, radar…)
 - Mars and The Moon surfaces
 - Earth observation

-I am passionate about pushing forward our understanding of planetary evolution and I'am open to professional opportunities starting October 2025, following my thesis defense.

 ## My research in a nutshell